 Using Bankruptcy Exemptions to Protect Assets

 But, even if the asset does have value, there is no cause for concern, as bankruptcy exemptions exist for precisely this purpose.
-This is the second way to keep assets.
-In Illinois Chapter 7 Bankruptcy, these exemptions are a set of laws enacted by Illinois Lawmakers designed to protect specific assets up to predetermined dollar amounts.
-They allow individuals filing for bankruptcy to retain essential possessions crucial for maintaining a home and employment.
+In Illinois, these exemptions are laws enacted to protect specific assets up to predetermined dollar amounts, allowing debtors to retain essential property while still giving creditors access to non-exempt value.

 Here are some commonly used bankruptcy exemptions: